 The SieveSerial.hj file contains a sequential version of the Sieve of Eratosthenes algorithm for generating prime numbers.
 You already studied a similar example in Lab 1.
-For this section, your assignment is to convert the sequential program in SieveSerial.hj for computing π to an actor-based parallel program in Sieve.hj (say), and to evaluate the performance of the serial and parallel versions on a Sugar compute node (using the "-places 1:8" option for the parallel version).
+For this section, your assignment is to convert the sequential program in SieveSerial.hj (for computing the number of primes in a given range) to an actor-based parallel program in Sieve.hj (say), and to evaluate the performance of the serial and parallel versions on a Sugar compute node (using the "-places 1:8" option for the parallel version).